Who we are

 The organisation is comprised of several tiers:

-The RCM is governed by an elected Board of qualified midwives who are also RCM members.
+The RCM is governed by an elected Board of qualified midwives and maternity support workers who are also RCM members.
 The Board sets the broad strategic direction of the organisation, ensuring it is viable, properly managed and governed.
 Learn more about the RCM Board.

 A charity for maintaining and improving standards of professional midwifery.
 The Trust conducts and commissions research, publishes information, provides education and training and organises conferences, campaigns and other events.